lsst-sqre/squash/README.md

 Check the update history with:

 ```
-kubectl rollout history deployment squash-dash
+kubectl rollout history deployment squash
 ```

-Modify the `squash-dash` image and then apply the new configuration for the kubernetes deployment:
+Modify the `squash` image and then apply the new configuration for the kubernetes deployment:

 ```
 # we need to setup the env for django to collect static files